svengerhardt/modktx/README.md

 The modktx framework is organized into modular subsystems, each responsible for a distinct aspect of content orchestration and AI integration.

-### Data Components
+### Content Components

-Reusable content blocks and structured data sources that can be composed into processing pipelines.
+Reusable content components and data sources for composing structured content and data pipelines.

 👉 [Explore available components](docs/components.md)

 ### Post-Processing Layers

-Apply transformations, formatting, or enhancements to generated content after initial composition.
+Reusable processors for transforming, formatting, or enriching content after composition.

 👉 [View post-processing options](docs/postprocessors.md)

-### AI Interaction Interface
+### LLM Abstraction Interface

 A unified abstraction for interacting with large language models such as OpenAI or Ollama.

 👉 [Read more in the AI interface documentation](docs/chat.md)

-### Task Orchestration
+### Job Scheduling & Execution

-Schedule and manage recurring or on-demand processing jobs with support for interval-based execution.
+Define, schedule, and manage recurring or asynchronous processing tasks with support for parallel or sequential execution.

 👉 [Learn about the Job Scheduler](docs/jobs.md)